 Two inferences: People need help and people are suffering.
 Hence a lot of work remains to be done.

-So here a few things I learned in my mental health blogging journey so far:
+So here are a few things I learned in my mental health blogging journey so far:

 1.)
 I learned the right language